-Describe leveraging of community resources to provide the same or similar service.
+Describe the dollar amount and/or in-kind value of leveraged resources available to provide the same or similar service.

 51. Services Contribution to Outcomes (3000 Characters)

 Describe how the selected service contributes, singly or in combination with other services, to positive health outcomes.